Episode 9: Dude, where's my COP?

 From fires in Australia to floods in Indonesia, it's no wonder many of us are feeling more than a little on edge about the environment.

-This episode Climate Campaigner Muna Suleiman talks to producer Isobel, journalist Emma Beddington and psychotherapist Caroline Hickman about "eco anxiety", how to deal with stressful feelings, and why feelings of despair might actually be a good thing.
+This episode Muna talks to producer Isobel, journalist Emma Beddington and psychotherapist Caroline Hickman about "eco anxiety", how to deal with stressful feelings, and why feelings of despair might actually be a good thing.
 For you, and the planet.

 Episode 4: The year that fracking fell